-You can correct or update personal data by logging in and accessing your profile and settings, by contacting us via the contact form, or by updating your preferences via the link at the bottom of the FEMS newsletters you receive.
+You can correct or update personal data by either signing up to, or login into your FEMS account and accessing and updating your details, or by contacting us via the contact form, or by updating your communication preferences via the link at the bottom of the FEMS newsletters you receive.

 We may analyse your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 We may also use your personal information to detect and reduce fraud and credit risk.

 In addition, if you were linked to our website(s) from a third-party site, we cannot be responsible for the privacy policies and practices of the owners and operators of that third-party site, and recommend that you check the policy of that third-party site.

 We are concerned to protect the privacy of children aged 16 or under.
 We do not process any data for those aged under 16 without their parents/guardian’s explicit permission.
 If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.